Ryan Arcidiacono: New York Knicks (2022–2023)

 On February 13, Arcidiacono was signed by the New York Knicks for the rest of the 2021–22 season.

 On September 17, 2022, Arcidiacono re-signed with the Knicks.

-Portland Trail Blazers (2023–present)
+Portland Trail Blazers (2023)

-On February 9, 2023, Arcidiacono was traded to the Portland Trail Blazers in a four-team trade involving the Charlotte Hornets and Philadelphia 76ers.
+On February 9, 2023, the Knicks reached an agreement to trade Arcidiacono, Sviatoslav Mykhailiuk, Cam Reddish and draft considerations to the Portland Trail Blazers for Josh Hart, Arcidiacono's former teammate at Villanova.
+The deal was completed as a four-team trade involving the Charlotte Hornets and Philadelphia 76ers, with the Hornets receiving Mykhailiuk, the 76ers receiving Jalen McDaniels, the Knicks receiving Hart and the Trail Blazers receiving Arcidiacono, Reddish and Matisse Thybulle.
+On April 1, Arcidiacono was waived by the Trail Blazers.

+Return to the Knicks (2023–2024)

+On September 15, 2023, Arcidiacono signed with the New York Knicks, returning to the franchise for a second stint.

+During his second stint with the Knicks, Arcidiacono set an NBA record for the most consecutive games played without scoring a single point, failing to score in 20 consecutive games.

+On February 8, 2024, Arcidiacono, Malachi Flynn, Evan Fournier, Quentin Grimes and two second-round picks were traded to the Detroit Pistons in exchange for Bojan Bogdanović and Alec Burks.
+Two days later, he was waived.

+Return to Windy City (2024–2025)

+On February 23, 2024, Arcidiacono joined the Windy City Bulls for the rest of the 2023–24 NBA G League season.
+He returned to Windy City for the 2024–25 season.

+Trapani Shark (2025–present)

+On July 10, 2025, Arcidiacono signed with Trapani Shark of the Lega Basket Serie A (LBA).

 National team career

 In June 2012, Arcidiacono was called up to the United States national under-18 team.
 In June 2013, he was called up as one of the candidates to join the 2013 FIBA Under-19 World Championship.

 In May 2015, he was selected to play for the Italian "experimental" national team in international friendly tournaments.
-However, he was unable to represent Italy in official competition, as his claim to Italian citizenship by Jus sanguinis was denied on the grounds that one of his ancestors had previously renounced it.
+However, he was unable to represent Italy in official competition, as his claim to Italian citizenship by Jus sanguinis was denied because one of his ancestors had previously renounced it.